New Storms, Prior Disasters Burden FEMA's Budget

-"We always have people evacuating from the coast, from our coast from Louisiana, and we can't leave 'em in a car in a parking lot someplace, so we just never felt comfortable with trying to shelter these folks while they were in our care," McKinnon said.
+"We always have people evacuating from the coast, from our coast, from Louisiana, and we can't leave them in a car in a parking lot someplace, so we just never felt comfortable with trying to shelter these folks while they were in our care," McKinnon said.
 "This is going to meet that need."

 The $2.5 million price tag for the structure is being picked up by FEMA.

 In New Orleans, deputy mayor Cedric Grant says there's quite a bit of reconstruction still under way in his city, with funds provided by FEMA.